datalad-handbook/book/docs/basics/101-115-symlinks.rst

-One, should you have copies of the same data in different places of your dataset, the symlinks of these files point to the same place (in order to understand why this is the case, you will need to read the :find-out-more:`about the object tree <fom-objecttree>`).
+One, should you have copies of the same data in different places of your dataset, the symlinks of these files point to the same place - in order to understand why this is the case, you will need to read the :find-out-more:`about the object tree <fom-objecttree>`.
 Therefore, any amount of copies of a piece of data is only one single piece of data in your object tree.
 This, depending on how much identical file content lies in different parts of your dataset,